 11. Go ziplining at Louisville Mega Cavern

 Louisville Mega Cavern is a unique attraction in the city that is a former limestone mine converted into an adventure activity zone.
-Besides going for a historic walking tour of the cavern, you can also try a range of thrilling activities like ziplining, tram tours, and a challenge course.
-All attractions at this cavern are separately priced and are of variable duration.
+Besides going for a historic walking tour of the cavern, you can also try a range of thrilling outdoor activities like ziplining, tram tours, and a challenge course.
+All attractions at this mammoth cave are separately priced and are of variable duration.
 Louisville Mega Cavern is a highly recommended spot for adventure sports enthusiasts.

 Louisville Mega Cavern